APS Off-Peak Hours & Holidays 2026: The Complete Schedule

 Super Off-Peak: 10:00 AM - 3:00 PM (Weekdays)

-The cheapest rate at $0.0935/kWh — coincides with peak solar production.
+The cheapest rate at $0.0935/kWh, when peak solar production hits the grid.

 | Time Period | Hours | Days | Summer (May-Oct) | Winter (Nov-Apr) |